IE 11 is not supported. For an optimal experience visit our site on another browser.

 NordicTrack FS10i Elliptical

-The NordicTrack FS10i bills itself as a “hybrid” trainer, able to mimic elliptical, stair-stepper and treadmill movements thanks to a long stride length, 24 levels of resistance and an adjustable incline.
-According to professional reviews, it succeeds at the elliptical and stair-stepper movements, making it a good pick for shoppers seeking versatility and variety in their workouts.
+The NordicTrack FS10i bills itself as a “hybrid” trainer, able to mimic elliptical, stair-stepper and treadmill movements thanks to a long stride length, 24 resistance levels and an adjustable incline, according to the brand.
+The machine’s numerous settings make it a good pick for shoppers seeking versatility and variety in their workouts, which can help to keep you engaged in your routine.

-It is also a good option for those that appreciate classes: the built-in screen can be used to watch iFIT programming.
+It is also a good option for those that appreciate classes: along with tracking your stats, the built-in screen can be used to watch iFIT fitness training and programming, which is available for $15 per month after a 30-day free trial.

 Dimensions: 58.5” (L) x 29.5” (W) x 74” (H) | Weight capacity: 375 lbs | Stride Length: 32” | Resistance: 20 lbs flywheel | Built-in monitor: 10-inch touchscreen | Membership: iFIT Membership free trial | Warranty: 10-years frame, two years parts, one year labor